NEW β€” GOVERNMENT EDITION

 $799

-Compare that with what small-government software vendors quote: entry-level government packages commonly start at $3,000–$5,000/year and mid-market suites run $10,000–$60,000 plus implementation fees.
-Government Pro is priced for the districts and towns those vendors ignore.
+Compare that with what government software vendors quote: entry-level packages commonly start at $3,000–$5,000/year and mid-market suites run $10,000–$60,000 plus five-figure implementation projects.
+Even Government Enterprise costs less than most vendors' entry tier.

 Who's It For?